 State Incentives

-South Dakota's National Electric Vehicle Infrastructure (NEVI) Planning
+South Dakota's National Electric Vehicle Infrastructure (NEVI) Program

-The U.S. Department of Transportation’s (DOT) NEVI Formula Program requires the South Dakota Department of Transportation (SDDOT) to submit an annual EV Infrastructure Deployment Plan (Plan) to the DOT and U.S. Department of Energy (DOE) Joint Office of Energy and Transportation (Joint Office), describing how the state intends to distribute NEVI funds.
-The submitted plans must be established according to NEVI guidance.
+The U.S. Department of Transportation’s (DOT) NEVI Formula Program required the South Dakota Department of Transportation (SDDOT) to submit an annually updated EV Infrastructure Deployment Plan (Plan) for fiscal years 2022 through 2026 to their FHWA Division Office, describing how the state intended to distribute NEVI funds and their physical and cybersecurity strategies, and including a Community Engagement Outcomes Report.
+The submitted plans must address updated NEVI guidance.

-For more information about South Dakota’s NEVI planning process, see the SDDOT EV Plan website.
-To review South Dakota’s NEVI plan, see the Joint Office State Plans for EV Charging website.
+For more information about South Dakota’s NEVI planning process, see the SDDOT Plan website.

 Diesel Emission Reduction Grants

-The South Dakota Department of Environment and Natural Resources (DENR) administers the Clean Diesel Grant Program for bus diesel emission reduction projects.
-Projects are funded by South Dakota’s portion of the Volkswagen Environmental Mitigation Trust and the U.S. EPA’s Diesel Emission Reduction Act (DERA) Program.
-For more information, including how to apply, see the South Dakota DENR Clean Diesel Grant Program website.
+The South Dakota Department of Agriculture and Natural Resources (DANR) administers the Clean Diesel Grant Program for bus diesel emission reduction projects.
+Projects are funded by South Dakota’s portion of the Volkswagen Environmental Mitigation Trust and the U.S. Environmental Protection Agency’s Diesel Emission Reduction Act (DERA) Program.
+For more information, including application periods, see the South Dakota DANR Clean Diesel Grant Program website.

 Biodiesel Blend Tax Credit